Rocky14683/Rocky14683/README.md

 - Creator and single handed developer of RockLib control library
 - Project manager of Lemlib control library
 - Team Captain of 14683A Vex Robotics Team in 2022
-- Software developer in Purdue SIGbots
+- Software lead in Purdue ACM SIGbots
 - PROS CLI developer
 - Purdue Robotics Engineering Technology and CS minor